 SEO and organic visibility

-A one-pager can only rank for one or two keywords.
-A multi-page website can target dozens of topics — especially important for local SEO.
-If you want to understand how to maximise this, read our local SEO guide for small businesses.
+A one-pager can only rank for one or two core themes.
+A multi-page website can target dozens of service, city, comparison, and problem-aware keywords — especially important for local SEO.
+If organic traffic is a business channel, plan the structure with technical SEO from the start and compare it with our local SEO guide for small businesses.

 Long-term scale